lalywr2000/kuksaContribute/ecal2val/README.md

 protoc --python_out=. vss_data.proto
 ```

-This was successfully tested on Raspberry Pi 4B with Raspbian 11 (bullseye) and eCAL 5.12
+This was successfully tested on Ubuntu 20.04 and eCAL 5.12